Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Mordialloc has 47 active public transport stops, all of which are bus stops.
-These stops are served by 17 different routes that collectively facilitate 4,225 weekly passenger trips.
-The area's transport accessibility is rated as excellent, with residents typically located just 190 meters from the nearest stop.
-As a predominantly residential area, most Mordialloc residents commute outward.
-Cars remain the primary mode of transportation, used by 85% of residents, while 8% use trains.
+These stops are served by 17 different routes that together facilitate 4,225 weekly passenger trips.
+The accessibility of these stops is rated as excellent, with residents typically located just 190 meters from the nearest stop.
+In this primarily residential area, most people commute outward using their cars, which remain the dominant mode of transport at 85%.
+Only 8% use the train for commuting.
 On average, there are 1.2 vehicles per dwelling.

-According to the 2021 Census, 37.5% of residents work from home, which may be influenced by COVID-19 conditions.
-Service frequency across all routes averages 603 trips per day, equating to approximately 89 weekly trips per individual stop.
+According to the 2021 Census, a high proportion of residents work from home, with 37.5% doing so.
+The service frequency averages 603 trips per day across all routes, resulting in approximately 89 weekly trips per individual stop.

 Frequently Asked Questions - Transport